slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README-Extra.md

 **Warning:** I will not accept any resposibility for damage to any device as a result of you following these instructions.
 Neither will Michael Wimble, the original author.

 https://github.com/wimblerobotics/ros2_roboclaw_driver?tab=readme-ov-file#using-uarts-on-the-raspberry-pi-5

+You may also review this [section](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/GPS.md#gps-on-raspberry-pi-uart-gpio-1415) of my notes.

 ### _Optional:_ Playing sound with _aplay_